-Power-Good (PG1)
+Power-Good (PG1, PG2)

-The PG1 terminal is an open drain, active high output terminal that indicates the status of the V{OUT1} regulator.
+The PG terminals are open drain, active high output terminals that indicate the status of each respective regulator.
 When V{OUT1} reaches 95% of its regulated voltage, PG1 goes to a high impedance state.
-PG1 goes to a low impedance state when V{OUT1} is pulled below 95% (that is, goes to an overload condition) of its regulated voltage.
-The open drain output of the PG1 terminal requires a pull-up resistor.
+When V{OUT2} reaches 95% of its regulated voltage, PG2 goes to a high impedance state.
+Each PG goes to a low impedance state when its respective output voltage is pulled below 95% (that is, goes to an overload condition) of its regulated voltage.
+The open drain outputs of the PG terminals require a pull-up resistor.